You can get off to a quick start with this Aikido beginners guide.

 What are they, I hear You ask?

 My unique Aikido Success Blueprint is a massive collection of wisdom that goes into step-by-step detail on this.
 But here are a few to get you started...

 First of all you will need to choose the right instructor, as you may be training under them for many years.
-If you don't make a good choice, then it may slow your progress.
+If you don't make a good choice, then it can slow your progress in any art.

 1 - Great